Sign up to our Newsletter

 • Youth and Education Law

 To have a fair shot of getting into this school and participating in these clinics, students must be academically and personally accomplished.
-Students should aim to have a GPA of around 3.92 and an LSAT score of about 173 to be considered competitive.
+Students should aim to have a higher GPA than the 3.92 median and a higher LSAT score than the 173 median to be considered competitive.

 2. University of California - Berkeley